 In fact, one of the sculptures that you will see here is of the Roman Emperor Hadrian.
 You will find them in the former wings of the Vatican Palace.
 Aside from that, this is one of the most visited sites in the city.

 Just imagine this museum getting millions of guests passing through its doors each year.
-All that you have to do is to follow the museum path where it will take you along the corridors and wings of the museums.
+All that you have to do is to follow the museum path which it will take you along the corridors and wings of the museums.

 Meanwhile, most of the fine art here is in the Pio-Clementine Museum, the Vatican Pinacoteca, the Sistine Chapel, the Raphael Rooms, and the Borgia Apartments.
-In fact, this is where you will find the best works of the Italian Renaissance artists like Michelangelo, Leonardo Da Vinci, and Raphael.
+In fact, this is where you will find the best works of Italian Renaissance artists like Michelangelo, Leonardo Da Vinci, and Raphael.

 Of course, the highlight of your art tour here is the Sistine Chapel where the paintings were done by Michelangelo.
 Once you step inside the chapel, you will be amazed by the bright colors of the ceiling and the altar wall.